kevinrodbe/library/content/01-recap-intro.md

 **Main website**: ZombieBroadcast.com
 **API root**: api.ZombieBroadcast.com

-It's a good practice to give our API its own subdomain for a couple reasons.
+Giving our API its own subdomain is a good approach for a couple reasons.

 First, it allows us to decouple our public facing website from our backend API and deploy them to different servers.
 If for some reason our website server goes down, then our API will not be affected.